House of Fraser: 2018: Administration

 This included the flagship Oxford Street branch and the largest store, Birmingham, to be closed by January 2019.
 Richard Lim of Retail Economics said that it remained "hard to know with any certainty just what will happen next at House of Fraser" but that without any external funding within a matter of weeks it would inevitably fall into administration.
 Before the intended closures the company employed 6,000 people directly, with another 11,500 employed through concessions.
 The subsequent administration of the business meant the CVA and associated plans for restructuring (including the previously announced store closures) came to an abrupt end.

 2018–present: Sports Direct and Frasers Group PLC

 On 10 August 2018, House of Fraser entered administration.
-Later that day, Sports Direct (now Frasers Group) agreed to buy the assets of the business – the House of Fraser stores, brand and the stock – for £90 million in cash on a pre-packaged insolvency basis.
-Soon after the acquisition, many store closures were announced including the previously safe Manchester store, as well as Nottingham, Lakeside, Gateshead and Norwich, among others.
-However, after months of negotiations, almost all stores were saved, with the exception of the branch in Shrewsbury, Cirencester, Edinburgh Frasers, Chichester and London King William Street, all of which closed during December 2018 and January 2019.
+Later that day Sports Direct International agreed to buy the business' assets (brand, stock, stores) for £90 million in cash on a pre-packaged insolvency basis.
+Soon after the acquisition many store closures were announced however after months of negotiations almost all were saved.

-In October 2018, Frasers Group plc purchased the Frasers building in Glasgow for £95 million and pledged to restore the building to its former condition.

-On 14 June 2019, it was confirmed that the store in Hull, which nearly closed in December, would close in Summer 2019 as a result of failing to agree on redevelopments to the site.

-On 26 July 2019, it was reported that Sports Direct had received a £605 million bill from the Belgian tax authorities.
-The retailer rebutted the claims and the matter was resolved in January 2020.
-Sports Direct described the problems at House of Fraser as "nothing short of terminal".
-The cost of keeping the group running had been £51 million at that time.
-Its owner said there would be further store closures and added that there were a number of stores that, despite paying no rent, were still unprofitable.
-Sports Direct's CEO, Mike Ashley, attributed the collapse of House of Fraser to the "incompetence of previous management".

-In the Frasers Group plc interim results in December 2019, the group noted it was starting to see signs of recovery as it continued to integrate the business into the Group and bring new disciplines, experience, and skills to bear which were helping the turnaround.
-The group also noted that the Frasers strategy is to create a superior shopping experience for the consumer which will be led by the original Frasers in Glasgow.